aharita/engineer-to-leader/website/docs/senior-to-manager/module-5/index.md

     *   *The Fix:* Sampling.
 You don't need 100% of the logs for successful 200 OK requests.
 *   **The Unit Economics:** You spend $5 in server costs to support a free-tier user who pays $0.
     *   *The Strategy:* You are bleeding money.
 You need to re-architect or kill the free tier.
 This is an engineering problem, not just a finance one.

+---

+## 5. Summary
+*   **AI amplifies bad code.** Mandate explanation sessions for generated code.
+*   **Build remote culture intentionally.** Buddy systems and social APIs are not optional.
+*   **Detect burnout early.** Watch for camera-off, late-night slacks, and cynicism.
+*   **Cloud bills are now your problem.** Cost is a feature.

+The playbook from 2019 is dead.
+Adapt or die.